Basil, Fennel, Parsley, Tarragon, Black tea, Thyme

 Add 1 ounce Oregano to 1 Pint of brandy, steep for four weeks, decant.
 Use in teaspoonfuls.
 Oregano is antiseptic, applied locally to cuts and stings, stimulating to the circulatory system and helps fight colds and flus.

 Infuse fresh plant material in the oil of your choice for 6 weeks.
 Set up the herbs for infusing on a new moon and decant when the moon is full.
-I always use Olive oil as it is most stable.
+I always use grape seed oil as it is most stable.
 Infused oils are great in cooking, but also very effective when used externally for cuts, bruises, sprains, broken bones, swellings, rheumatism as well as for many other ailments.

 Infuse fresh plant material in Rice, Wine, or Apple Cider Vinegar.
 My favorite is Apple Cider vinegar.
 Vinegars don’t last that long (6 months, max.), and they are excellent because they draw out minerals very well.
 Infuse culinary herbs in Vinegars to make healthy salad dressings etc.